elixir-lang/elixir/README.md

 # Contributing & Roadmap

-If you want to contribute, the code is organized as follows:
+If you want to contribute, Elixir code is is divided inside the apps folder:

-* `include`, `src` - Both directories contain part of the source code written in Erlang. `yecc` is used as the parser;

-* `lib` - Contains Elixir's STDLIB, written in Elixir;
+* `elixir` - Contains Elixir's kernel and stdlib;

-* `test/kernel` - Tests for Elixir's STDLIB, written in Elixir.
-For this purpose, Elixir ships with a small unit test library called `ExUnit`;

-* `test/erlang` - Contains tests for Elixir, written in Erlang.
-Usually, just internal stuff is tested here.
-The preferred way to test is in Elixir itself.
+* `eex` - Template engine that allows you to embed Elixir;

+* `ex_unit` - Simple test framework that ships with Elixir;

 We usually keep a list of features and bugs [in the issue tracker][2].